ReactiveHTML/rimmel/README.md

 - Compiled Templates (because it's never fast enough, right?)
 - Plugin support
 - Sink pipelines (just like you have rendering pipelines in computer graphics)
-- RML Security (leverage pipelines to weed off XSS and other dirt)
+- RML Security (leverage pipelines to weed out XSS and other dirt)

 ## Web Standards alignment
 There are discussions going on around making HTML and/or the DOM natively support Observables at [WHATWG DOM/544](https://github.com/whatwg/dom/issues/544) and the more recent [WICG Observable](https://github.com/WICG/observable).